Cat Sitting: Options for Vacationing Pet Parents

 If this is your first time boarding your cat, be sure to ask about new client specials.
 If you’re boarding multiple cats, ask about discounted rates for subsequent cats if they are roomed together.

 If leaving your cat at home sounds like the better option for you, then consider hiring a professional cat sitter!
-Websites such as www.rover.com offer an inside look into the profiles of people in your neighborhood who loves animals just as much as you do.
-Drop-in visits are half an hour and can be scheduled in advance or requested on demand.
+Websites such as Rover, Care, Fetch Pet Care, House Carers, and many more offer you an option of hiring a cat sitter.
+Some will allow drop-in visits that are half an hour and can be scheduled in advance or requested on demand.
 During these visits, the cat sitter will provide your cat with food and fresh water.
 They will also clean the litter box and give your furbaby plenty of love and attention.
-Some even preform other chores such as watering houseplants!
+Some even perform other chores such as watering houseplants!

-Another service offered by Rover is house-sitting.
-With this option, your cat-sitter comes and stays at your house while you’re away.
-During their time there, they pamper your feline with plenty of playtime and tummy rubs along with all the basic chores performed during a drop-in visit.
+The cat sitter will pamper your feline with plenty of playtime and take care of all the basic chores performed during a drop-in visit.
 This option can ensure that your cat has plenty of care and companionship during their staycation – and your house is watched as well!